 Local Letter of Credit

-It is used in domestic trade transactions, where both the buyer and seller are from the same country.
-It is also called domestic or in-land letter of credit.
+It is of use in domestic trade transactions, where both the buyer and seller are from the same country.
+The other term for it is the ‘domestic or in-land letter of credit.’